 Most people I know like to make banana bread when they have an excess of ripe bananas.
 Not our family.
 We make a Vietnamese banana cake which I believe is a hidden gem.
 The cake is somewhat similar to a British bread pudding but has the consistency of a baked cheesecake.
 It has delicious caramelised banana chunks on the top which gives it an amazing golden brown colour.
-Coming in at $6.34 (AUD), this Vietnamese banana bread cake is perfect for using up stale white bread and family’s on budgets.
+Coming in at $6.34 (AUD), this Vietnamese banana bread cake is perfect for using up stale white bread and for when you’re on a tighter budget.

 I am the first person to admit that I am not a natural baker.
 I have never particularly had an interest in it until recently where I made a Vietnamese honeycomb cake.
 This cake was challenging since it was riddled with booby traps.
 So for my next baking project, I decided to make something much simpler.
 My mother suggested this banana cake recipe because according to her it is impossible to stuff up.
 Immediately, I am thinking to myself that this is a trap.
 I know my mum is a God-fearing Catholic but she undoubtedly gets her kicks outta seeing me make an absolute dog’s breakfast out of an easy recipe.